joeyday/joeyday.com/_posts/2015/2015-05-30-metric-for-updated-by.md

  gs.eventQueue(‘metric.update’, current, ‘\[sys\_updated\_by\]’, 1, ‘metric\_update’);
 }\[/code\]

 That’s all there is to it.
-Now any time someone inserts or updates any Task (or records in whatever table you specified instead) you’ll get a new Metric Instance with a value containing that User’s user name.\[endmark\]
+Now any time someone inserts or updates any Task (or records in whatever table you specified instead) you’ll get a new Metric Instance with a value containing that User’s user name.{% include endmark.html %}